franciscovilchezv/platform-based-development/Labs/Lab2/mysql_101.md

 ## Constraining data

-Adding contrains allows us to restrict the data that we are using and reference its value in a different table, which is called *joining tables*.
+Adding constraints allows us to restrict the data that we are using and reference its value in a different table, which is called *joining tables*.

 ### Not null values